 Photo by ©OJO from Getty Images

 This mountain hamlet transforms into India’s answer to the Swiss Alps come February.
-The Himalayan, a fairytale castle perched above Old Manali, offers the town’s most dramatic views from its sought-after tower suite.
-Veteran paragliding guide Raj leads sunrise flights over snow-dusted peaks, followed perfectly by warm croissants at the charming Café 1947.
+The Himalayan, a fairytale castle perched above Old Manali, offers the town’s most dramatic views from its sought-after tower suite featuring a fireplace and mountain-facing balcony.
+Veteran paragliding guides lead sunrise flights over snow-dusted peaks from Solang Valley, followed perfectly by warm croissants at the charming Café 1947 overlooking the Beas River.

-The 450-year-old Hadimba Temple captivates during morning prayers, while hidden gem Chopsticks serves the valley’s most authentic thukpa in a cozy timber house.
+The 450-year-old Hadimba Temple captivates during morning prayers when snow covers its pagoda-style wooden architecture, while hidden gem Chopsticks serves the valley’s most authentic thukpa in a cozy timber house.
 For an off-the-beaten-path afternoon, the lesser-known Van Vihar National Park offers serene cedar-lined trails away from the typical tourist crowds.
+Try skiing at Solang Valley or visit the hot springs at Vashisht Village.

 Getting There:

-- By Air: Fly to Bhuntar Airport, then a 1-hour drive
+- By Air: Kullu-Manali Airport (Bhuntar) – 50 km away, then a 1-hour drive through scenic mountains

 Photo by donvikro from pixabay

-The grande dame of India’s hill stations still captivates with its colonial charm and Himalayan vistas.
-The Windemere Hotel, occupying a converted boarding school, offers the quintessential Darjeeling experience with its afternoon high tea ritual and crackling fireplaces.
-Early risers are rewarded at Tiger Hill, where the sun paints Kanchenjunga in ethereal hues.
+The grande dame of India’s hill stations still captivates with its colonial charm and Himalayan vistas of the world’s third-highest peak, Kanchenjunga (8,585 m).
+The Windemere Hotel, occupying a converted 1880s boarding school, offers the quintessential Darjeeling experience with its afternoon high tea ritual and crackling fireplaces.
+Early risers are rewarded at Tiger Hill, where the sun paints Kanchenjunga in ethereal golden and pink hues.

-The Darjeeling Himalayan Railway, a UNESCO treasure, winds through mist-shrouded tea gardens, with the first-class cabin offering the journey’s best views.
-Glenary’s, a colonial-era bakery, serves the town’s finest Yorkshire pudding, while Happy Valley Tea Estate offers private tastings of their premium first flush.
+The Darjeeling Himalayan Railway was established in 1881 and is a UNESCO treasure.
+It winds through mist-shrouded tea gardens on the “Toy Train” journey from New Jalpaiguri to Darjeeling, with the first-class cabin offering the journey’s best views.
+Glenary’s, a colonial-era bakery and café, serves the town’s finest Yorkshire pudding, while Happy Valley Tea Estate offers private tastings of its premium first flush.
+Visit the Himalayan Mountaineering Institute and Padmaja Naidu Zoological Park.

 Getting There:

-- By Air: Bagdogra Airport, then a 3-hour scenic drive
+- By Air: Bagdogra Airport (IXB) – 95 km away, then a 3-hour scenic drive through the hills

-- By Train: New Jalpaiguri, plus toy train ride
+- By Train: New Jalpaiguri Railway Station, plus iconic toy train ride (7-8 hours) or taxi (3 hours)

 Photo by Alauddin Ali from Getty Images

 February brings Goa‘s perfect weather without peak season crowds.
 Skip the obvious beach spots for Assagao, the new cultural heart of North Goa.
-The charming Botanique, tucked away in a restored Portuguese villa, offers the area’s most stylish rooms.
+The charming Botanique, tucked away in a restored Portuguese villa with lush gardens, offers the area’s most stylish rooms with vintage decor and modern amenities.
 Begin mornings at Ruta’s Roadhouse, known for exceptional coffee and homemade sourdough, before exploring the quiet lanes of Fontainhas, Goa’s Latin Quarter.

 Getting There: